0x7ace80/camera_pi/README.md

 Use OpenCV as image processing library.
 Use mega sdk to upload file to mega cloud storage.

+The camera code will calculate compare current frame from camera and compare it with the reference frame.
+If they are quite different it will send a mail and update the current frame to the mega cloud storage.

 Dependency:

-# For opencv on raspberry pi.
+For opencv on raspberry pi.
 sudo apt-get install libopencv-dev

-# For mega sdk.
+For mega sdk.
 https://github.com/meganz/sdk

 and the mega sdk requires the following libraries.